Herman Moore: Professional career

 Moore was the Detroit Lions' first-round draft pick in 1991 and went on to shatter virtually all of Detroit's receiving records.

 Moore started his career in 1991 with limited time, as he caught just eleven passes for 135 yards; he had apparently neglected to tell the Lions that he had worn contact lenses while in college to see, for which he had decided to not wear in the pros.
 At any rate, an eye check helped reveal the problem, which was soon fixed.
 He eventually became a key part of the team's run to the playoffs, as the Lions won the NFC Central title for the first time since 1983.
-In the Divisional Round game against the Dallas Cowboys, Moore caught six passes for 87 yards with a touchdown (thrown by Erik Kramer) as the Lions prevailed 38-6 to win their first playoff game since 1957.
-Since that day on January 5, 1992, the Lions have never won a playoff game.
-In the NFC Championship Game against Washington, he caught four passes for 69 yards in the 41-10 loss.
+In the divisional-round game against the Dallas Cowboys, Moore caught six passes for 87 yards with a touchdown (thrown by Erik Kramer) as the Lions prevailed 38–6 to win their first playoff game since 1957.
+In the NFC Championship Game against Washington, he caught four passes for 69 yards in the 41–10 loss.

 He started the first week of the subsequent season and caught eight passes for 82 yards before being put on injured reserve for the next four weeks.
-In his return against the Minnesota Vikings, he caught his first regular season touchdown pass, doing so in the fourth quarter from Erik Kramer in a 31-14 loss.
+In his return against the Minnesota Vikings, he caught his first regular season touchdown pass, doing so in the fourth quarter from Erik Kramer in a 31–14 loss.
 He caught 51 passes for 966 yards with four touchdowns in twelve games.
 The next year, he caught 61 passes in 15 games with 935 yards and six touchdowns as the Lions won the NFC Central once again.
 In the Wild Card game, he caught one pass for 20 yards in the loss.